 If you’re going to make amiibo cards or otherwise emulate amiibo, you’re going to need to choose your tools.
 There are a lot of popular tools to do that, but for the purposes of this post we’re only concerned with Tagmo and Powersaves.

-- Android with NFC equipment and Tagmo: pretty much every Android phone that can read NFC in some form can read a physical amiibo.
-Using the Tagmo app you can also save the amiibo as files on your phone, which you can then send to a tournament organizer using a file manager.
+• Android with NFC equipment and Tagmo: pretty much every Android phone that can read NFC in some form can read a physical amiibo.
+Using the Tagmo app you can also save the amiibo as files on your phone, which you can then send to an amiibo tournament organizer using a file manager.

 There is an iPhone alternative with fewer features than Tagmo.
 It’s available here, but we have a workaround if Tagmiibo doesn’t work here.